dcayll/dcayll.github.io/_pages/recipes.md

 toc_label: "Recipes"
 ---

-Collection of my recipes in the '_recipes' folder
+This section will be a running collection of recipes I've tried and will hope to cook again in the future.
+Many are from my mom or online, so don't give me too much credit.